 It’s a bright pink building with cool exterior paintings of people like Charlie Chaplin.
 Inside, you’ll see lots of kitschy memorabilia.

-They offer an array of classic American dishes, and they have an extensive drink menu (their London Fog was delish!)
+They offer an array of classic American dishes and an extensive drink menu (their London Fog was delish!)

 But the real draw is their kid-friendly menu (which is absolutely hilarious to read!)
 My kids ordered chicken fingers and grilled cheese and loved it so much that they asked for a to-go box (which never happens!)
 And they proceeded to finish eating their leftovers an hour later!